2017 Opening Times: March 26th – October 31st.

 The dramatic background of the house and sweeping views of the North Devon coastline is matched only by the scenic tranquility of the Tapeley Park gardens when it comes to creating the perfect backdrop for the perfect wedding day.

 Tapeley Park is a great venue for events and is regularly used by companies and organizations looking for somewhere a little different to inspire and impress their guests.
-Tapeley is used for events as diverse as an annual digeriedoo festival, dog shows and outdoor plays.
+Tapeley runs numerous events during the summer season, including outdoor theatre, charity days, dog shows and schools and family activities.
+Latest information about upcoming events can be found on the Facebook page.

 Home to the Christie family, Tapeley Park estate in North Devon caters for private events of all sizes.
 From marquees sited on the front lawn to the Great Barn, there are indoor and outdoor venue options suitable for all occasions.